Dying for a Change

 All Things Wellness, LLC

-The information provided is the opinion of the author and is not a substitute for professional medical advice. diagnoses, or treatment.
-The author and the business, All Things Wellness, LLC, and its owner Peggy Willms, are not liable for risks or issues associated with using or acting upon the information on this website.
-We assume no responsibility for tangible and intangible damages such physical harm caused by using a product, loss of profits or loss of data, and defamatory comments.
+The information provided is the opinion of the author.
+It is not a substitute for professional medical advice. diagnosis, or treatment.
+The author and the business, All Things Wellness, LLC, and its owner Peggy Willms are not liable for risks or issues associated with using or acting upon the information in this article or on this website.
+We assume no responsibility for tangible and intangible damages such as physical harm caused by using a product, loss of profits or loss of data, and defamatory comments.